Saturday, March 29, 2014

 Thus, moving to Norfolk a few months ago, needless to say, was a bit of a culture shock from Colorado.
 I admit I was concerned that my running would suffer for two big reasons; the winter was unusually snowy and cold and not conducive for high mileage running; and how would I react to running without being constantly surrounded by epic scenery?

 The Boston Marathon was the resounding, yet unlikely response.
 I figured if I wasn't going to be able to run trails on a regular basis, why not test the road running chops and see if I could gain a little "speed" in the legs.
 After the tragic events of the 2013 Boston Marathon, my mind really jumped at the idea of one day being able to run the historic course and experience the culture that is the city Boston.
 But again, with that 3:33:41 PR, it still remained an afterthought.
 However, my body reacted well with the transition back to roads after a five year lay off and I ran a respectable 3:10 at the Shamrock Marathon.
 Not that fast, but still a big PR.
 While it wasn't a Boston qualifying time of 3:05, it bridged the seemingly insurmountable gap that had previously existed between my lack of road speed and a Boston qualifier.
-Even more surprisingly, less than two weeks after Shamrock, I ran another marathon just for fun, and ended up with another PR of 3:07.
-I think being able to knock over three minutes off my marathon in a non focus race means I am certainly capable of taking additional time off.
+Even more surprisingly, less than two weeks after Shamrock, I ran another marathon just for fun, and ended up with another PR of 3:08.
+I think being able to knock over two and a half minutes off my marathon in a non focus race means I am certainly capable of taking additional time off.
 This is a pretty good starting point.

 So, who would have guessed that my romanticized hunt for a BQ, via road running, is what has brought some much needed excitement back to my world of running?
 I can just imagine running up heart break hill, meeting the girls of Wellesley, making a right on Hereford, and a left to into the finish line crowds on Boylston.
 In addition, my desire to run ultras, especially 100 milers, has dropped significantly.
 100 milers can wreak havoc on your fitness since you taper for two weeks, and then it's another two weeks to a month before you feel recovered, and by then you've lost six weeks of training.
 Seems to me less is more these days.